 Make sure the bank's contact information with phone number and branch locations, as well as their working hours, is easy to find, so that the user can contact support with any additional questions regarding the product or book an appointment at the branch.

-#4 Checklist for User Experience in Mobile Banking Solutions Design
+#4 Checklist for User Experience in Fintech Products UI Design

 Get UXDA Research-Based White Paper "How to Win the Hearts of Digital Customers":

 Did You Enjoy This Article?
 Share Your Thoughts!